AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 ![](assets/d365-to-acs-ui-page-workflows-settings-d365.png)

-* <u>Client ID</u>: Reference the section "Register a new application" in the screen referenced above in order to determine your Client ID.
+* Client ID: Reference the section "Register a new application" in the screen referenced above in order to determine your Client ID.

-* <u>Client Secret</u>: Reference the section "Generate client secret" in the screen referenced above in order to get your client secret.
+* Client Secret: Reference the section "Generate client secret" in the screen referenced above in order to get your client secret.

-* <u>Tenant</u>: Reference the section "Get the tenant ID" in the screen above to determine how to find your Tenant.
+* Tenant: Reference the section "Get the tenant ID" in the screen above to determine how to find your Tenant.

-* <u>URL</u>: The url will have the format `https://&lt;servername&gt;.api.crm.dynamics.com/
+* URL: The url will have the format `https://&lt;servername&gt;.api.crm.dynamics.com/

 ## Adobe Credentials